-- ii.
-ODM or its designee will conduct administrative reviews, in-home checks, and/or other oversight activities to ensure an individual's health, welfare, and safety.
-The penalties for noncompliance that places a member at risk for a negative health outcome or jeopardizes the health, safety, and welfare of the member are located in Appendix N. - iii.
+- iii.
 Once the MCOP is notified by ODM of a current or planned loss of provider who delivers ongoing services, including, but not limited to, home health, nursing facilities, etc. the MCOP must immediately identify which individuals are authorized to receive services and ensure that health and safety needs are met (e.g., securing informal support, etc.).
 The MCOP shall support the individual with selecting a new provider and ensure documentation is reflective of the individual's choice of MCOP-contracted service providers.
 For a planned loss of a provider, this support should be initiated as expeditiously as possible prior to the provider's end of service date.
 For a current loss of a provider, support should be initiated no later than two business days after the notification, but as expeditiously as possible. - h.
 Conflict Free Care Management.
-The MCOP shall abide by the conflict free case management standards set forth in 42 CFR 441.301(c)(1)(vi) and 42 CFR 441.730(b). - i.
+The MCOP shall abide by the conflict free case management standards set forth in 42 CFR 441.301(c)(1)(vi) and 42 CFR 441.730(b).
+The MCOP shall submit attestation upon ODM request that conflict free case management standards are being followed by all care managers and waiver service coordinators, including any delegated entities. - Care Management Training Attestation.
+The MCOP shall annually attest that professional training sessions have been conducted for MCOP Care Managers, Transdisciplinary Care Team Members and Waiver Service Coordinators in accordance with the Three-way Contract, Section 2.5.3.4.1.
+Newly hired Care Managers and Waiver Service Coordinators must receive training before assignment of any cases. - j.
 Care Management Staffing.
 The MCOP shall employ a methodology for assigning consistent and appropriate caseloads for care managers that ensures health, welfare, and safety for members.
 The MCOP shall incorporate the following factors into its caseload assignment methodology: - i.
 Population; - ii.
 Acuity status mix; - iii.
-Care manager qualifications, years of experience, and responsibilities; - iv.
-Provision of support staff; location of care manager (community, MCOP office, provider office); - v.
+Care manager qualifications, years of experience, and responsibilities; - Provision of support staff; location of care manager (community, MCOP office, provider office); - v.
 Geographic proximity of care manager to members (if community based); and - vi.
 Access to and capabilities of technology/IT systems.